-The ability to ask good questions and actively listen to the answer is an important part of making new business contacts and potential customers.
-It's a simple as asking people you question about themselves and their business and then listening carefully to their answers.
-You'll quickly find things in common that you can bring up in the conversation.
+The ability to ask insightful questions and carefully listen to the responses is critical for establishing new business relationships and potential customers.
+It's as simple as asking individuals about themselves and their business and then carefully listening to their responses.
+You'll immediately discover areas of agreement that you can bring up in conversation.

-It also means you need to focus on creating an authentic connection with the leaders that do fit well with your style of business.
-Be open and honest about how you can help them and what you need help with.
-Usually, you’ll be pleasantly surprised with the results.
-Also, if you take this long term approach you'll find opportunities and benefits down the road that you wouldn't even thought to ask for today.
-If you make a real connection, you’ll be at the top of their list when the next exciting opportunity comes their way.
+Additionally, it involves focusing on developing an honest connection with executives who align with your business approach.
+Be candid and open about how you can assist them and what you require assistance with.
+Generally, you will be pleasantly surprised by the outcome.
+Additionally, if you adopt a long-term view, you'll discover chances and rewards down the line that you wouldn't have considered today.
+If you establish a genuine connection, you will be at the top of their priority list when the next great chance arises.

-Some people incorrectly assume that building a strong business network is just a matter of collecting the most business card.
-A fishbowl is effective at collecting business cards, but it doesn’t have a world-class network in the industrial business.
-If you accomplished step one correctly then you know who is a good connection for you and who you can add value to.
+Certain individuals believe wrongly that developing a strong business network is simply a matter of collecting the most business cards.
+While a fishbowl is great at gathering business cards, it lacks the industrial industry's world-class network.
+If you completed step one correctly, you now understand who is a good fit for you and to whom you can bring value.

-This is the biggest mistake that rookies make when they are building a business network.
-You've found an important contact, led with value, and created an authentic connection.
-Now what?Many people make the mistake of waiting until they need something to call on their business network.
-Like planting a garden, cultivating your network means following up with value.
+This is the most common error beginners make while establishing a business network.
+You've identified a critical contact, demonstrated value, and established an authentic connection.
+What happens now?
+Numerous people make the error of waiting until they are in need of something before contacting their business network.
+As with gardening, developing your network entails providing value.

-How often should you follow up?
-We recommend following up to provide value every three to six months on average unless there is something time-sensitive and or very relevant to them.
-You can take this a step further by outlining the top couple of options you are considering.
-Ask them which one they would choose and why.
-This saves your contacts a great deal of time writing a detailed explanation of what you already know.
+How frequently should follow-up be conducted?
+We advocate following up to give value on an average of every three to six months, unless there is anything time-sensitive or really pertinent to them.
+You might take this a step further by stating your top two choices.
+Inquire as to which one they would choose and why.
+This saves your contacts considerable time by not having to write a lengthy explanation of what you already know.

-We showed you how to define your ideal business network, how to lead with value, how to make authentic connections , and how to follow-up with value.
+We demonstrated how to identify your ideal business network, how to lead with value, how to establish authentic relationships, and how to follow-up with value.

-Follow the seven step process about and you'll have a strong business network in the industrial goods sector in record time.
+Follow the seven-step procedure shown above and you'll quickly build a solid business network in the industrial products market.